distributions-io/exponential/README.md

 #### dist.support()

-Returns the distribution support, which is all positive real numbers, including 0.
+Returns the distribution support, which is all positive real numbers and 0.

 ``` javascript
 dist.support();